wesbos/Web-App-Workshop/notes/04 - JavaScript Modules and Tooling.md

 Modules allow us to share code between files in a project, this has a number of benefits over previous script tags:

-* No relying on on global scope
+* No relying on global scope
 * Sharing code between projects is easier
 * Standard system for sharing code with open source project
 * Allow us to build tooling and libraries that are focused